alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 <h1>Company name</h1>
 ```

-USing the markup above add an the image `pattern.png` along the bottom edge.
+Using the markup above add an the image `pattern.png` along the bottom edge.
 The image should be 10px and repeat on the x axis.

 ## Learning Objectives